Typical Qualifying Standards

 Once you have the qualifier than you will need to submit your application through the Spartathlon website.

-This takes place towards the end of January and closed towards the end of February each year.
-Please check the Spartathlon website for confirmation of the exact dates.
+This takes place towards the end of January and closes towards the end of February each year.
+Please check the Spartathlon website for confirmation of the exact dates and qualification criteria in case of nay changes.
 There is no advantage in entering this early.

 The Ballot